mark-vong/disaster-recovery/LabGuide100.md

 Input the information like above.

 8.![](./screenshots/100screenshots/traffic-management/9.png " ")
-Make sure to attach the health check to your primary region's load balancer, this is what determines if traffic should be re-directed to your standby region.
+Make sure to attach the health check to your primary region's load balancer, this is what determines if traffic should be re-directed to your DR region.

 9.![](./screenshots/100screenshots/traffic-management/1.png " ")